Benjamin Rosenbaum

-Benjamin Rosenbaum (born August 23, 1969) is an American science fiction, fantasy, and literary fiction writer and computer programmer, whose stories have been finalists for the Hugo Award, the Nebula Award, the Theodore Sturgeon Award, the BSFA award, and the World Fantasy Award.
+Benjamin Rosenbaum (born August 23, 1969) is an American science fiction, fantasy, and literary fiction writer, game designer, and computer programmer.
+His stories and novels have been finalists for the Hugo Award, the Nebula Award, the Theodore Sturgeon Award, the BSFA Award, the World Fantasy Award, and the Otherwise Award.
+His tabletop role-playing game Dream Apart, together with Avery Alder's Dream Askew, was a finalist for the 2019 ENNIE Awards for Best Game, Best Setting, and Product of the Year.

 Career

-Born in New York City but raised in Arlington, Virginia, Rosenbaum received degrees in computer science and religious studies from Brown University.
+Originally born in Long Island, New York and raised in Arlington, Virginia, Rosenbaum received degrees in computer science and religious studies from Brown University.

 His past software development positions include designing software for the National Science Foundation, designing software for the D.C. city government, and being one of the founders of Digital Addiction (which created the online game Sanctum).

 His first professionally published story appeared in 2001.
-His work has been published in The Magazine of Fantasy & Science Fiction, Asimov's Science Fiction, Harper's, Nature, and McSweeney's Quarterly Concern.
+His work has been published in The Magazine of Fantasy & Science Fiction, Asimov's Science Fiction, Harper's Magazine, Nature, and McSweeney's Quarterly Concern.
 It has also appeared on the websites Strange Horizons and Infinite Matrix, and in various year's best anthologies.
 The Ant King and Other Stories, a collection of Rosenbaum's short fiction, was published by Small Beer Press.

 His first novel was published by Piper Verlag in German under the title Die Auflösung in May 2018.
-It will be published in English in May 2021 by Liz Gorinsky's Erewhon Books as The Unraveling.
+The English version, edited by Liz Gorinsky, was released June 8, 2021 by Erewhon Books as The Unraveling.
+It was Honor Listed for the 2021 Otherwise Award.

+His 2018 Jewish historical fantasy game Dream Apart, inspired by and eventually published alongside Avery Alder's Dream Askew, co-created the Belonging Outside Belonging system, inspiring games such as Wanderhome and Balikbayan.

 Personal life

-Rosenbaum formerly lived in Washington, DC, with his wife Esther and children Aviva and Noah.
+Rosenbaum formerly lived in Washington, D.C. with his wife Esther and children Aviva and Noah.
 He currently lives near Basel, Switzerland.